receter/monorepo-release-workflow/README.md

 ## The idea

+> Edit: I try release-please for now.
+It seems to be a good fit for my needs.

 Whenever a change is pushed to the `main` branch or a pull request is merged, if the `package.json` file of any package in the monorepo contains a version change, the following workflow will be triggered:

 1. **Detect Version Changes**: